Possible connection between the reflection symmetry and existence of equatorial circular orbit: Off-equatorial perturbation of the equatorial geodesics

 where we set $ \mathcal{V}_{2}=-\omega^2$, and $\omega$ can be both real and imaginary.
 If we assume that the initial conditions are, $\delta z(0)=\dot{\delta z}(0)=0$, the above equation may be rewritten as

 Depending on the nature of $\omega$, the above equation either represent a hyperbola ($\rm{Im}[\omega] \neq 0$), and a oscillatory ($\rm{Im}[\omega] = 0$) motion.
 For the Kerr-NUT spacetime, as we have shown in \ref{Appen:Kerr_NUT}, $\rm{Im}[\omega] = 0$, and the solution is always oscillatory.
-For future purpose, we may note that in case of a oscillatory solution, we have,
+For future purposes, we may note that in case of a oscillatory solution we have

-which hints an interesting property of this motion written as follows.
-This perturbation is either positive or negative depending on the sign of $\mathcal{V}_1$, but never switches sign.
-It indicates that it would never cross the equatorial plane, but approach it in each cycle.
-In short, the hobbling from the equatorial plane would be one-sided.
+which hints at an interesting property of this motion written as follows.
+For a particular radius, this perturbation is either positive or negative depending on the sign of $\mathcal{V}_1$, but never switches sign.
+It indicates that it would never cross the equatorial plane but approach it in each cycle.
+In short, the hobbling from the equatorial plane would be one sided.

-It should be mentioned that the above equation built-in with a condition where there is no external perturbation otherwise $\delta z(0) \neq 0$.
+It should be mentioned that the above equation built in with a condition where there is no external perturbation otherwise $\delta z(0) \neq 0$.
 Any additional external perturbation may result in some changes in the final expression which we have not studied in this article.
 Besides, one should also note how $\mathcal{V}_{1}$ and $\mathcal{V}_{2}$ are affecting the perturbation.
 While $\mathcal{V}_{1}$ is directly proportional to its value, $\mathcal{V}_{2}$ is responsible for engineering its nature.
 By setting $\mathcal{V}_{2}=0$, we obtain a diverging nature of the perturbation, as $\delta z(\tau) \sim \tau^2$, and may not appropriately model $\delta z(\tau)$.
-Keeping these points in mind we will keep $\mathcal{V}_1$ and $\mathcal{V}_2$ in the expression, and ignore higher-order corrections.
-Eventually, we will show that nonzero $\mathcal{V}_1$ is connected to the absence of \ES, which, as a result does not allow a circular orbit to exist in the equatorial plane, not even perturbatively.
+Keeping these points in mind, we will keep $\mathcal{V}_1$ and $\mathcal{V}_2$ in the expression and ignore higher-order corrections.
+Eventually, we will show that nonzero $\mathcal{V}_1$ is connected to the absence of \ES, which, as a result, does not allow a circular orbit to exist in the equatorial plane, not even perturbatively.